-Welcome to the Centurion Ultramarathon Running Team page.
-The news feed at the top will follow the very different paths of the runners profiled below, in their quest to fulfil their own ultrarunning goals.
+Welcome to the 2014 Centurion Ultramarathon Running Team page.
+The news feed at the top follows the very different paths of the runners profiled below, in their quest to fulfil their own ultrarunning goals.

 We'd like to extend our thanks to the sponsors below for supporting all of the team members.
 And if you see a yellow shirt out running or racing, make you sure you say hello!

 Here are some of the events being raced by the team in 2014: